ItsMalware/rules/README.md

 # rules
-place to put rules I'm working on many changes may happen to one rule while I work on it.
+Place to put rules I'm working on.
+Many changes may happen to one rule while I work on it.